CenterForOpenScience/Policies-and-Procedures/index.md

 Salaries will be reviewed annually and adjusted in line with performance.
 The salary review process will take into account overall performance and the COS’s budget status and projections.
 Evaluations will not necessarily lead to a change in compensation.

 ##Pay Schedule (15th and 30/31)
 Pay dates for COS staff are on the 15th and the 30/31 of each month (or last business day preceding the 15th or the last day of the month).
 When a pay day falls on a holiday, the pay date will be on the last business day prior to the holiday.
 The COS is required by law to make certain deductions for federal and state withholding taxes and social security.
 COS employees may voluntarily have deductions made from their paychecks on a pre-tax basis to pay for any dependent(s) health and dental insurance coverage.

 If a paycheck is lost or stolen, it is the individual’s responsibility to report it immediately to the Office Manager, and submit an email statement certifying that the pay check was lost or stolen.
 Following that, a replacement check will be issued.

 Notify the Office Manager of changes to direct deposit by completing and returning a new Direct Deposit slip.

 ##Reimbursements

 COS staff members may pay for pre-authorized expenses while traveling.
 Pre-authorized expenses include meals, lodging, telephone, internet charges, and mileage.
-COS will reimburse staff for mileage traveled for COS related activities.
-COS will reimburse mileage based upon the standard [IRS Mileage Rates](http://www.irs.gov/uac/2013-Standard-Mileage-Rates-Up-1-Cent-per-Mile-for-Business,-Medical-and-Moving).
+COS will reimburse staff for mileage traveled in their personal vehicle for COS related activities.
+COS will reimburse mileage based upon the standard IRS Mileage Rates.
 Parking violations, towing, and traffic fines will not be reimbursed.

 To receive reimbursement, staff are to submit all receipts and an itemized reimbursement request form to the Office Manager within thirty (30) days of the reimbursable expense(s).
+All reimbursements are subject to management’s final approval.
 Late submissions will not be eligible for reimbursement.

-Although COS encourages all staff to use Google Voice for all COS related phone calls, COS recognizes that job responsibilities may include use of personal cell phones.
+Although COS encourages all staff to use Google Voice for all COS related phone calls, COS recognizes job responsibilities may include use of personal cell phones.
 Employees who use their personal cell phones for COS related activities are to notify the Office Manager and to supply proof of usage.
 COS will reimburse staff based upon the following cell phone usage rates: Occasional Usage - $15/month or Regular Usage - $50/month.
 Employees can request an upgrade with the Office Manager should their use exceed the occasional or moderate usage rates.

-Reimbursement payments will be made on the 10th and 20th of every month.

 ##Use of Email &amp; Personal Computer Equipment

 All staff will receive a COS email address.
 Use of personal equipment for COS projects is not encouraged as COS is not liable for covering any damages to personal property.
 If your COS technology needs are not being met, please discuss them with the Office Manager.

+##Data Privacy

+COS staff will be granted access to private Open Science Framework (OSF) user data.
+To ensure the privacy of user data, it is understood that;

+1. Private user data is sensitive and confidential.
+It is our responsibility to treat it as such.
+2. Private user data should never be released to any person without explicit permission from COS management.
+3. Private user data should be handled responsibly, only being stored on COS hardware or hardware leased by COS (i.e. cloud platforms).
+4. COS hardware storing private user data should be handled responsibly in regards to both physical and computer security (i.e., secure login passwords, machine not left unattended).
+Ensure that the private user data would remain secure if the computer were to be lost or stolen.
+5. Data should be stored on encrypted devices.
+On Apple computers, FileVault disk encryption is the easiest solution.
+Otherwise, Apple encrypted disk images or TrueCrypt volumes can be used.
+6. Private user data is only accessed and managed for professional purposes of supporting users.
+Private user data should never be accessed for personal purposes, or purposes other than directly supporting users.

 ##Inclement Weather Policy

 The COS has an inclement weather policy to avoid having staff take risks associated with travel during hazardous road conditions.
 Inclement weather is defined as adverse weather conditions that have the potential of making travel to and/or from work hazardous for employees.
 The COS management team will examine current and pending weather conditions and determine the appropriate hours of operations.
 If weather conditions are deemed hazardous, the office will open late, close early, or close for the day.
 Employees who decide not to drive into the office based upon personal judgment regarding inclement weather and road conditions are allowed to use PTO.

+##Smoke Free Workplace

+COS is a smoke free work environment.
+COS is committed to providing a safe and healthy workplace and to promoting the health and wellbeing of its employees and visitors.
+In order to supply our employees and visitors with a smoke free work environment, this policy applies to all areas and buildings occupied by COS employees and company sponsored off-site conferences, and meetings.
+We also ask that our staff and visitors do not come to work smelling of smoke.
+If you are a smoker who is interested in quitting, please inquire with the Office Manager for information regarding smoking cessation assistance.

-##Smoking, controlled substances, alcohol, and firearms
+##Controlled substances, alcohol, and firearms

-Smoking, controlled substances, and firearms are prohibited on COS premises.
+Controlled substances, and firearms are prohibited on COS premises.
 The law defines smoking as the "act of lighting, smoking or carrying a lighted or smoldering cigar, cigarette or pipe of any kind."

 In compliance with the Drug-Free Workplace Act, the COS team members are required to be in appropriate mental and physical condition in order to carry out their role and responsibilities to the highest level of excellence.
 The unlawful manufacture, distribution, possession or use of a controlled substance on COS premises or while conducting COS business at another location is prohibited.
 Failure to adhere to this policy could result in immediate termination.

 Alcohol may be included in COS special events, but is not permitted during ordinary working circumstances.

+##Kitchen and Trash Policy

+Unmarked items in the refrigerator will be thrown away after three days if they have not been marked with a name and date.

+Do not leave dirty dishes in the sink.
+If the dishwasher contains dirty dishes, put your dirty dish in the washer.
+If the dishwasher is running, place your rinsed dish in the sink or to the side of the sink.
+If the dishes in the dishwasher are clean, empty the dishwasher.

+Use the disposal in the kitchen sink for all disposal safe food items; under the cabinet on the right.
+We have 2 undercounter, pull out, trash receptacles in the kitchen as well as smaller trash cans at desk stations.
+Do not dispose of food in the small trash cans.

+There is overflow trash in the storage room.
+Use this trash can for large boxes and when the other trash cans are filled to maximum capacity.
+Trash is single-source, so we don’t sort recycling - they do.
+Make sure that minimal food items go into the trash and to remove the coffee filters from the k-cups.

 ##Emergency Procedures